 What's a user journey and how do I plan one?

 A user journey is a series of steps a website visitor takes to achieve something on your site.
 It's really helpful to plan what you want users to do on the site, which can influence your choice of platform, layout and more.

 "The easiest way for business owners to plan the user journey is to concentrate on the ultimate conversion goal you want them to take on your site.
-Once you know what it is, then brainstorm all the ways you can encourage the website user to that conversion goal," said Hewitt.
+Once you know what it is, brainstorm all the ways you can encourage the website user to that conversion goal."